This site has Google sponsored advertisements near the top of every page.

 If you know you will be stopped in traffic for quite a few minutes, & perhaps there is intense stop & go with long stops, you should probably consider turning off the engine.
 The cooling is much more rapid than you may think.

-Full synthetic oils, such as Spectro's, are good with hot engines with quite hot oils.
-However, the additives the oil manufacturer put into the oil will burn-off or otherwise be less usable; and, for most riders, I would suggest a semi-synthetic oil, such as Golden Spectro 4.
+Full synthetic oils, such as Spectro's, are better with both very hot and quite cold engines.
+However, the additives the oil manufacturer put into the oil will burn-off or otherwise be still less usable; and, for most riders, I would suggest a semi-synthetic oil, such as Golden Spectro 4, as a really good compromise between cost and characteristics.

 Oils do not need to be changed too often ....but do need to be changed.
 When the change should be done will depends on the conditions of use of the motorcycle.
 This has been talked about, and argued about, forever.
 Changing oil too often is also not the best thing, and few know anything about that ....the information, from SAE no less, & is in my oil articles: https://bmwmotorcycletech.info/Oil.htm.